Disclaimer: A big thank you to SCV London for loaning me the HP-A3 for this review!

 The HP-A3 is the entry level desktop USB DAC and headphone amplifier from Fostex.
 At £300 it's not quite their cheapest DAC, that's covered by the £65 PC-100USB model.
 This will go nicely with their more reasonably priced headphones, but I was expecting to see something in between the two.
 Perhaps something around half the price of the A3, like Arcam's rPAC.
 Fostex seem content being on either side of this price bracket for now, but I wouldn't be surprised if they cover this price point soon.

-own some hard to drive headphones?
+Considering the A3's price and size I was surprised to see it powered solely by USB.
+Should you be concerned about the A3's capabilities if you own some hard to drive headphones?
 Actually probably not, unless you own something particularly crazy (like the Hifiman HE6).
 I was really quite blown away by how much volume is on tap here, considering where that power is coming from.
 This makes it a great option as a laptop combination for high-end headphones.
 It's not the smallest USB powered DAC/amp in the world, but transportability is a definitely an option here.

 SOUND